best-digital-nomad-insurance-norway

 For Norway specifically, Genki's higher coverage limits provide essential protection against the country's extreme healthcare costs, where even basic emergency room visits can cost several thousand dollars for non-residents.
 The comprehensive coverage proves especially valuable during winter months when seasonal health issues are common, and for covering potential evacuation from remote areas to specialized facilities.
 The physiotherapy benefits support Norway's active outdoor culture, from skiing injuries to hiking mishaps in challenging terrain.

-SafetyWing offers 30 days of home country coverage every 90 days (15 days for US citizens), which works well for nomads using Norway as a Nordic base while maintaining connections back home or exploring other Scandinavian countries.
+SafetyWing offers up to 30 days of home country medical cover per visit, with US treatment as a paid add-on, which works well for nomads using Norway as a Nordic base while maintaining connections back home or exploring other Scandinavian countries.
 Electronics coverage is available as an add-on, potentially valuable given Norway's extreme weather conditions and potential for equipment damage during outdoor activities or harsh winter conditions.

 Comparison